percona/percona-xtradb-cluster/doc/source/wsrep-status-index.rst

 Displays the progress of IST for joiner node.
 If IST is not running, the value is blank.
 If IST is running, the value is the percentage of transfer completed.

+.. variable:: wsrep_ist_receive_seqno_end

+The sequence number of the last transaction in IST.

+.. variable:: wsrep_ist_receive_seqno_current

+The sequence number of the current transaction in IST.

+.. variable:: wsrep_ist_receive_seqno_start

+The sequence number of the first transaction in IST.

 .. variable:: wsrep_last_committed